 Road warriors

 People who spend a large amount of time on the road (including truckers, bus drivers, and RV dwellers) benefit the most from a satellite TV provider.
-DIRECTV’s satellite packages start at $74.99 per month for the first year (which jumps to $86.98 in year two), while DISH starts at $69.99 per month.
+DIRECTV’s satellite packages start at $69.99 per month, while DISH also starts at $69.99 per month.
 Both services require a two-year agreement.

 Although standard satellite dishes work while stationary, you’ll need a mobile dish to watch TV while moving.